Roger Charles Carolin

-Much of his research focussed on the Campanulales, in the particular the families, Brunoniaceae and Goodeniaceae.
-He co-authored the Flora of the Sydney Region (various editions: 1972–1993), and served on the editorial Committees for the Flora of Central Australia and the Flora of Australia.
+Much of his research focused on the Campanulales, in particular the families Brunoniaceae and Goodeniaceae.
+He co-authored the Flora of the Sydney Region (various editions: 1972–1993), and served on the editorial committees for the Flora of Central Australia and the Flora of Australia.
 Carolin was the principal author of Flora of Australia Vol. 35.
 Brunoniaceae, Goodeniaceae (1992).

+Carolin died on 3 February 2025, at the age of 95.